isomerpages/govtech-gobusiness-main/_covid-19/time-limited-rrt.md

 - Staff should be fully vaccinated, and not be on any mandatory Polymerase Chain Reaction (PCR) or Fast and Easy Testing (FET) RRT
     - Companies may apply for ART kits for staff who are (i) certified to be medically ineligible (please refer to [MOH website](https://www.moh.gov.sg/docs/librariesprovider5/default-document-library/annex-bb44528cbc27b4ceb9571fb222a0c5777.pdf){:target="_blank"}{:rel="noopener"} for the conditions to be met before one can be certified as medically ineligible), or (ii) unvaccinated and recovered from COVID-19 within 180 days as of 31 Mar 2022).
-    - Companies should exclude non-fully vaccinated staff, as well as staff on mandatory RRT regime.
+    - Companies should not apply kits for non-fully vaccinated staff, as well as staff on mandatory RRT regime.
 - Staff should physically return to office, worksite or any off-site premises at least once a week, for work purposes (i.e. does not work from home full-time).
 This includes staff on hybrid work arrangements and who will return to office.
 Staff who are on 100% work from home arrangement would not qualify for the kits.
     - Includes full-time and part-time employees, regular vendors/contractors, students on long-term (at least 2 months) placement or internship.